 The troops and civil defense forces of the USSR heroically showed themselves during the aftermath of the accident at the Chernobyl nuclear power plant.
 However, at the same time, the Chernobyl disaster revealed many weaknesses in the organization of the civil defense system in the Soviet Union.
 The fact is that for several decades after the war, the Civil Defense of the USSR was viewed, first of all, as a structure designed to organize the defense of the country in the event of war against weapons of mass destruction.
 The actions of the units and troops of the Civil Defense of the USSR in peacetime were practically not worked out, which later affected Chernobyl.
 The elimination of emergency situations in the list of tasks of the USSR Civil Defense was in secondary positions, and meanwhile, in the face of reducing the risks of nuclear war, it became the most significant for the organization of an effective civil defense system.

 Problems in the organization of civil defense were outlined long before the Chernobyl accident, but the Soviet leadership chose to find one "culprit" who could be blamed for all the shortcomings and mistakes.
 He was the head of the Civil Defense of the USSR Hero of the Soviet Union, Army General Alexander Terentyevich Altunin (1921-1989) - a veteran of World War II, who received a gold star when he was captain, commander of a rifle battalion for the heroic forty-day defense of the bridgehead against the Nazis in Poland.
 General Altunin was removed from his post and sent as a military adviser to the Group of General Inspectors of the USSR Ministry of Defense.
 As head of the USSR Civil Defense, he was replaced by General of the Army Vladimir Leonidovich Govorov (1924-2006), who had previously held the post of Chief Inspector of the USSR Ministry of Defense.
 It was under the leadership of General of the Army Govorov that the gradual transformation of civil defense troops into a modern structure began, which later became the basis for the formation of the Russian Emergencies Ministry.
 According to the analysis of events in Chernobyl 30 July 1987.
 It was adopted Resolution of the Central Committee of the CPSU and the Council of Ministers of the USSR No. 866213 "On measures for a radical restructuring of the civil defense system."
 Modernization of the structure and functions of civil defense has been brewing for a long time, and not only in the context of the Chernobyl accident.
 The development of chemical industry, nuclear energy, new technologies increased the risks of man-made disasters and necessitated the improvement of the system of protection of the population during emergency situations.
 Each GO headquarters was ordered to have two operational civil defense plans - in case of war and in case of emergency situations in peacetime.
 The civil defense headquarters in the republics, regions, territories, on the territory of which the objects of dangerous atomic and chemical production were located, should have a strengthened structure, which allowed them to promptly and effectively respond to possible man-made risks.
 There have been changes in the construction of protective structures, providing the population with personal protective equipment.
 At the enterprises of the nuclear and chemical industry, personal protective equipment was supposed to be placed directly in the workplaces of personnel, and in residential areas adjacent to hazardous facilities - in apartments of the population.
 Thus, the civil defense system was reoriented to work mainly in peacetime, aimed at eliminating the consequences of emergency situations and saving the population in conditions of man-made and natural disasters.
 The role of the earthquake in the city of Spitak in the Armenian SSR in 1988 It was after this earthquake that the accelerated creation of rescue units began.
 So, July 17 1990 it was decided to form the Russian rescue corps (RCS), and 27 December 1990, The Russian corps of rescuers was created.
 17 April 1991 city Sergei Shoigu was appointed head of the Russian rescue corps, who previously held the position of deputy chairman of the RSFSR State Committee for Architecture and Construction.
-He was destined to lead the further construction of the system of civil defense and emergency response, heading the relevant departments for more than twenty years.
 18 November 1991 on the basis of the State Commission for Emergency Situations under the Council of Ministers of the RSFSR and the Civil Defense Headquarters of the RSFSR, the State Committee for Civil Defense, Emergencies and Elimination of Consequences was established under the President of the RSFSR.
 It was the beginning of the creation of a modern Russian system of protection of the population from emergency situations caused by military, man-made and natural causes.
 After the collapse of the Soviet Union, the strengthening of the civil defense system continued within the framework of the Russian state.
 8 May 1993, the President of the Russian Federation B.N.
 Yeltsin signed the Decree “On Civil Defense”, in accordance with which the overall leadership of civil defense in the Russian Federation was assigned to the Chairman of the Government of the Russian Federation, who became head of the civil defense of the country.
 The first deputy prime minister - the head of the Civil Defense of the Russian Federation became the chairman of the State Committee for Emergency Situations (EMERCOM).
 According to the same scheme, a civil defense system was also organized at the regional level, in enterprises and institutions.

 EMERCOM of Russia: from the GO troops to the rescue forces